bennycode/stop-merging/README.md

 # Stop Merging

-This action provides a status check to stop merging Pull Requests into your main branch, when your main branch is broken.
+This action performs a status check to prevent merging pull requests into the main branch when it is in a broken state.

 ## Problem statement

-When multiple developers work actively on the same repository, it can happen that developer A breaks the main branch but developers B and C are still merging their PRs into the main branch.
-Developers B and C won't be notified if they introduced additional bugs as the branch is already broken by developer A. It can therefore be beneficial to create a code freeze on the main branch so that developer A can provide a fix without running into additional merge conflicts or bugs introduced by developers B and C. The fix that will be provided by developer A can bypass the status check when a special prefix (like "fix") is used in the commit message.
+When multiple developers are simultaneously working on the same repository, it can occur that developer A breaks the main branch, but developers B and C continue to merge their PRs into the same branch.
+This can result in developers B and C being unaware if they have introduced additional bugs, since the main branch is already broken by developer A.

+To prevent the above scenario, it may be useful to implement a **code freeze** on the main branch, allowing developer A to resolve the issue without encountering additional merge conflicts or bugs introduced by developers B and C.

+This GitHub action represents such code freeze by using a status check that blocks all pull request merges unless they comply with a specific prefix (i.e. "[fix](https://www.conventionalcommits.org/en/v1.0.0/#specification)").

 ## What means "broken"?

-Your main branch is considered to be broken, when the latest commit on this branch has a failing [status check](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks).
+When the latest commit on your main branch has a failed [status check](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks), it is considered to be in a broken state.

 ## How to install?